williamkannis/Beta_diversity_change_drivers/README.md

 ### Summarized null model outputs
-The summarized null model analyses results for all diversity metrics can be downloaded from ```ses_out.zip``` at the [Zenodo repository]() and unzipped into the ```HPC_data/``` directory.
-These data are used to evaluate the properties of the null distributions to choose between standardized effect sizes and empirical effect sizes, and can be merged together for plotting and to create the final data.frames for the use in analyses.
+The summarized null model analyses results for all diversity metrics can be downloaded from ```ses_out.zip``` at the [Zenodo repository](BLANK) and unzipped into the ```HPC_data/``` directory.
+These data contain effect sizes, can be used to evaluate the properties of the null distributions to choose between standardized effect  sizes and empirical effect sizes, and can be merged together for plotting and to create the final data.frames for the use in analyses.

 **Required** only for route 2.

 ### Diversity Output Data
-The combined observed and summarized effect size data for native alpha, native LCBD, and delta LCBD can be downloaded from ```Diversity Output Data.zip``` at the [Zenodo repository]() and unzipped into the working directory.
+The combined observed and summarized effect size data for native alpha, native LCBD, and delta LCBD can be downloaded from ```Diversity Output Data.zip``` at the [Zenodo repository](BLANK) and unzipped into the working directory.
 These data can be used to replicate the spatial, redundancy, and variance partitioning analyses.
 Contains both response and explanatory variables.